free-audio/clap/spec.rst

 If the extension is not supported, the plugin must return ``NULL``.

-Extensions are interface, and **there is no need for the caller to free the pointer**.
+Extensions are interface, and **the caller must not free the pointer**.

 By convention, extensions should provide a define for the extension name.

 .. code:: c

-  // defined in <clap/ext/ports.h>
+  // defined in <clap/ext/audio-ports.h>
   # define CLAP_EXT_AUDIO_PORTS "clap/audio-ports"

 Audio ports configuration